Deepak is one of the leading matrimonial finance barristers in the country.

 Deepak is renowned for his expertise in cases involving ultra high net worth and high profile individuals.
 The assets in Deepak’s cases regularly exceed £100 million and he has acted in several cases where they have been in excess of £1 billion.
 He specialises in cases involving complex offshore structures.

-Deepak also has an unrivalled reputation in multi-jurisdictional divorce cases.
-It was as a result of this expertise that Deepak was expressly invited to make representations to the Lord Chancellor’s Advisory Committee on Private International Law in relation to the European Commission’s proposed Regulation on matrimonial property regimes.
+Deepak has an unrivalled reputation in multi-jurisdictional matrimonial cases.
+As a result of his expertise in international matters, Deepak has been appointed to the Lord Chancellor’s Advisory Committee on Private International Law.
+He is the only family law silk on that Committee.

-Deepak is recommended as a leading junior in matrimonial finance in the Chambers Bar UK and Legal 500 directories.
+Deepak is recommended in the Chambers UK Bar Guide, the Chambers Global Guide, and the Legal 500 Directory.

 In the Law Commission’s Report on Matrimonial Property, Needs and Agreements, Deepak was specifically acknowledged for his advice and expertise